 8. You gain insights into business at your law firm.

-Guide for Setting Up A Google My Business for Lawyers / Law Firms
+Guide for Setting Up A Google Business Profile for Lawyers / Law Firms

 The first thing to note is that creating your law firm’s GMB listing on Google is free, and the best part is that the whole process is quite simple, and you wouldn’t have to worry about spending on this listing.